dkezy/dkezy/README.md

 - 👋 Hi, I’m @dkezy
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning different frontend and backend languages and techniques to enhance my skills.
+- 🌱 I’m currently learning different frontend, backend languages and techniques to enhance my skills.
 - 💞️ I’m looking to collaborate on anything web/server based!
 - 📫 How to reach me through github or my discord @dkezy#1506